ICTO-Labs/icto_v2/src/frontend/src/components/launchpad_v2/README_WHITELIST_SYSTEM.md

 ## Future Enhancements

-- [ ] Integration with BlockID for automatic scoring
+- [ ] Integration with ICTO Passport for automatic scoring
 - [ ] Whitelist scoring system with multiple criteria
 - [ ] Bulk operations (approve all, reject all)
 - [ ] Whitelist templates for common use cases